-On 24 October 2018, the Federal Government introduced into Parliament draft legislation intended to strengthen penalties for corporate and financial sector misconduct.
-If passed, the legislation will double maximum prison terms for serious offences to 10 years, with terms also increased for a number of other offences.
+Draft legislation intended to strengthen penalties for corporate and financial sector misconduct has passed the Senate and is poised to pass the House of Representatives imminently.
+The legislation will triple maximum prison terms for serious offences to 15 years, with terms also increased for a number of other offences.

 Current media, political and public focus on corporate conduct and regulatory compliance is likely to lead to increased enforcement action in the coming months and years, reinforcing the potential impact of the proposed changes.

 Click below for an outline of the proposed changes.

 If the draft legislation is enacted, maximum criminal and civil penalties for certain offences and civil penalty provisions under the Corporations Act, Credit Act, Insurance Contracts Act and Credit Code will increase as follows.
 References are to provisions of the Corporations Act unless stated otherwise.